brianneisler/mudash/docs/API.md

 ): boolean
 ```

-Returns true if data is an immutable data type from immutable js.
-Otherwise false.
+Returns `true` if data is an immutable data type from immutable js.
+Otherwise `false`.

 ### `isImmutableIndexedSeq()`